thuguerre/WebSiteQuickAddingForTodoist/README.md

 ### Todoist Account

-In order to make this project working and testable, you will need to own a [Todoist Account](https://todoist.com).
+In order to make this project working and testable, you will need to own a [Todoist Account](https://todoist.com), first to authenticate the extension as any user will do, but also to get application credentials.

 You will also need to declare an application in [Todoist Application Management](https://developer.todoist.com/appconsole.html), in order to get Client Id and Secret values which will have to be set in the following credentials files.

+*I own a premium Todoist account, and currently do not know if a free account is enough.*

 ### Credentials